 Dr Matt Woolgar is a Consultant Clinical Psychologist for the Trust’s Conduct Problems Clinic and Adoption and Fostering Team.

-As part of his role, he manages the clinical psychology service of the team, conducting and supervising psychometric and neuropsychological assessments, as well as personalised interventions for behaviour problems and difficult attachments.
+As part of his role, he manages the clinical psychology service of the team, conducting and supervising psychometric and neuropsychological assessments, as well as personalized interventions for behaviour problems and difficult attachments.
 He also offers training and consultation externally in parenting, attachment and the neurobiological legacy of early adversity for looked after and adoption populations.

 Dr Woolgar completed his first degree in Psychology at Cambridge University, before working at the Winnicott Research Unit in the Department of Psychiatry in Cambridge University investigating the impact of maternal mental illness on infant attachment and social development.
 He then went on to sit a PhD in Developmental Psychology at University College London and the Anna Freud Centre, on the impact of parent-child attachment on the social and moral development of pre-school children.